 FIRMS was developed in 2007 by the University of Maryland, with funds from NASA’s Applied Sciences Program and the United Nations Food and Agriculture Organization (UN FAO), to provide near real-time active fire locations to natural resource managers that faced challenges obtaining timely satellite-derived fire information.

-FIRMS US/Canada provides the USDA Forest Service, partner agencies and the general public access to tools and data to visualize and monitor the location, extent, intensity and impacts of wildfire activity in the United States and Canada.
-The source of low latency satellite imagery, science data products and enabling technologies to FIRMS US/Canada include: the NASA Land, Atmosphere Near real-time Capability for EOS (LANCE) and other partners.
-Data from the Moderate Resolution Imaging Spectroradiometer (MODIS) and Visible Infrared Imaging Radiometer Suite (VIIRS) are the foundational satellite data sources of the current FIRMS US/Canada application.
+FIRMS US/Canada provides the USDA Forest Service, partner agencies, and the general public access to tools and data to visualize and monitor the location, extent, intensity, and impacts of wildfire activity in the U.S. and Canada.
+The source of low latency satellite imagery, science data products, and enabling technologies to FIRMS US/Canada include: the NASA Land, Atmosphere Near real-time Capability for EOS (LANCE) and other partners.
+Data from the Moderate Resolution Imaging Spectroradiometer (MODIS) and the Visible Infrared Imaging Radiometer Suite (VIIRS) are the foundational satellite data sources of the current FIRMS US/Canada application.
 Additional geospatial data and information from various agencies are also integrated to provide context for current/recent wildfire activity.
-Sources for these additional data include the National Interagency Fire Center, Department of Interior Office of Wildland Fire, National Oceanic and Atmospheric Administration, National Weather Service, Canadian Interagency Fire Centre and Natural Resources Canada
+Sources for these additional data include the National Interagency Fire Center, Department of the Interior Office of Wildland Fire, National Oceanic and Atmospheric Administration, National Weather Service, Canadian Interagency Fire Centre, and Natural Resources Canada

 MODIS Collection 6 Active Fire Product User's Guide, Revision B (Updated December 2018)

 MODIS Collection 5 Active Fire Product User’s Guide, v2.5 (Updated 31 March 2013)

 The publications listed below describe FIRMS, the MODIS Active Fire and Burned Area Products, and explore the level of accuracy of the products.